 No need for a separate fabric conditioner

-I have to say that I don’t use fabric conditioner anyway, but it is nice knowing that I don’t need it.
+I have to say that I don’t use fabric conditioners anyway, but it is nice knowing that I don’t need them.

 You can reduce the number of rinses

 You use the Ecoegg in the whole wash including the rinse cycle.
 You can reduce the number of rinses on your wash cycle and save water too.